 The premium OTT market is undergoing some tectonic shifts.
-After many years without major competition, Netflix is finally beginning to take a hit.
-Specifically, industry giants like Disney, with its new Disney+ service, have now joined smaller services like HBO Go.
-Moreover, the Disney+ app was downloaded 3.2 million times in the first 24 hours it was available.
+After many years without major competition, Netflix has finally started to take a hit.

-In addition, there is a new OTT streaming service from Apple TV+ and forthcoming services from AT&T and Comcast.
+In addition, there is an OTT streaming service from Apple TV+ and forthcoming services from AT&T and Comcast.
 Other OTT trends include a big increase in streaming services for sports.
 These services are flooding the market with premium content, making it harder for new services to compete with these established giants.

 However, the exact way this new competition will play out depends on local market details.
 In India, for example, analysts predict that Disney+ will compete with Netflix, but not with Amazon Prime and other services aimed at broader mass markets.

-#4) Subscription Fatigue Encourages Innovation in OTT Monetization
+4. Subscription Fatigue Encourages Innovation in OTT Monetization

 By some estimates, more than a third of professional broadcasters monetize their content via subscription models.
 However, this is having at least one adverse effect on the market.